baconbum/SportsTicker/README.md

 # SportsTicker

 ## About
-This project is meant to alert users to updates in sports scores.
-It uses several LEDs and an LCD connected to a Raspberry Pi running a Python 3 script to display relevant information.
+This project alerts users to live scoring play updates, as well as allow users to see the full daily schedule of the supported leagues.
+Full daily schedule includes current scores, time remaining in game, and (if the game is not yet started) start time.
+It uses several LEDs, an LCD, and a button connected to a Raspberry Pi running a Python 3 script to display relevant information.

 Currently supports NHL score updates using the nhl.com REST API.